Alesha Dixon: 2012–2014: Britain's Got Talent, motherhood and other ventures

 Dixon wrote and released a new track "Do It Our Way" for the New Year Weight Watchers campaign which featured in new advertisements for the organisation.
 The track was released onto iTunes on 1 January 2012, as a digital download.
 On 2 January, Dixon announced her departure from her judging role on Strictly Come Dancing, to pursue other projects.
-It was later announced that she left the panel to join the judging panel of Britain's Got Talent replacing Michael McIntyre along with Simon Cowell, Amanda Holden and David Walliams (who replaced David Hasselhoff).
+It was later announced that she left the panel to join the judging panel of Britain's Got Talent replacing Michael McIntyre along with Simon Cowell, Amanda Holden and David Walliams.
 Michael Hogan, of The Daily Telegraph, pointed out that "if rumours are to be believed, Dixon has more than tripled her salary by defecting to the commercial channel", a point made by various other sources.

 In September 2012, it was announced that Dixon would be collaborating with former So Solid Crew rapper Ashley Walters on his new song "Your Love".
 The single was released on 11 November.

 It was announced in June 2013 that Dixon was expecting her first child with her partner, backing dancer Azuka Ononye, and on her 35th birthday, 7 October 2013, she stated on Twitter that she had given birth to her daughter, Azura Sienna, the previous week.
 Dixon said she would put her fourth album on hold and concentrate on motherhood.
 She and Ononye married in 2017.
 11 years after first crossing paths in 2006.
 Their second daughter Anaya was born, 20 August 2019.